Rolf-MP/simian-render/README.md

 1. Simian Portal configured to host your App
 2. A(ny) backend where your Simian Web App Python code is running as a web service

 For evaluation purposes a shared Simian Portal is available.
-Render allows for free deployment of Python code as a web service.
+[Render](https://render.com) allows for free deployment of Python code as a web service.

 ## Simian Portal
 1. Complete registration at [Simian Demo Portal](https://demo02.simiansuite.com/).
-2. From your Render deployment, per steps below, take note of the subdomain of your backend deployment on `onrender.com`
+2. From your Render deployment, per steps below, take note of the `subdomain` of your backend deployment on `.onrender.com`
 3. Take note of the API Key (if configured in your `main.py`).
 5. Configure your app with Renderer as backend [here](https://demo02.simiansuite.com/configure_my_app/) by setting the onrender.com subdomain, and optionally the API Key (see [main.py](main.py)).
 6. Start your Simian Web App via the [Simian Portal](https://demo02.simiansuite.com/) (you can bookmark the link for direct access).